Jack Gavin: Biography

 John F. Gavin was born in Sydney on 9 February 1874, the eldest child of Francis Gavin and Catherine (née O'Brien).
 Gavin later claimed he worked for a circus as a ten-year-old.
 He moved to the country and worked as a cattle drover, being involved in a record cattle drive from Camooweal in Queensland to Adelaide.
 "A man of fine physique and imposing presence" he served for a time in the Sydney Lancers as the captain of a squadron.
 He was interested in acting and received an offer to join the touring company of Bland Holt.
 He stayed with them for a number of seasons, then travelled to the USA where he worked with Barnum and Bailey's Circus, and Buffalo Bill's Wild West Show.
 He married Agnes in 1898.

 Gavin returned to Australia and organised his own Wild West Show which was successful at the Melbourne Cyclorama, although he experienced a number of legal troubles.
 Gavin eventually had a company of 150 before moving into filmmaking.
 In 1908, he started managing theatres which he did for the next few years.

+He secured the site of the Bijou (later Princess) Theatre on George Street, opposite the railway station, for the movie pioneer J. F. W. Thiel.

 Filmmaking debut

 His debut feature was about Thunderbolt, produced by H. A. Forsyth, and its success launched his career.
 As one writer later put it:

 With the aid of a gallant, if small, company of triers, including Mrs. Gavin as scenario writer and leading lady, and himself as leading juvenile, he turned out several films dealing with the convict and bushranging eras.
 There were no such things as studios then, and all scenes, exteriors and interiors, had to be shot in the open with Old Sol supplying the light.
 The results were considered quite satisfactory, and the pictures made money.

 He followed this up with Moonlite and by February 1911 it was written that "more film has been used over Jack Gavin than over any other Australian biograph actor."
 He was described as "the beauteous bushranger".

 A newspaper profile attributed the success of Gavin's bushranging films to two main factors: the quality of horsemanship in them, and the fact they were normally shot on the real locations where the events occurred.

-Another writer stated in 1911 that "The pictures already turned out by Mr. Gavin demonstrates that in bio graphic art Australian producers are in no way behind their European and American brothers.
-Clearness in detail and execution, with the cleverly-constructed stories by Agnes Gavin enable Mr. Gavin to offer attractive films."
+Another writer stated in 1911 that "The pictures already turned out by Mr Gavin demonstrates that in bio graphic art Australian producers are in no way behind their European and American brothers.
+Clearness in detail and execution, with the cleverly-constructed stories by Agnes Gavin enable Mr Gavin to offer attractive films."

 A newspaper wrote a ballad about Gavin:

 He played as Ben Hall, Moonlight too.

 He's also played with Holt.

 And on the screen he's to be seen.